An image of a smiling Qualico Bridge to Success Program student in front of a mural.

 Who is considered a QBTS student?

-Any student who applies to participate in the program is considered a QBTS student.
+Any first year Indigenous student who applies to participate in the program is considered a QBTS student.
 A QBTS student who completes three or more activities between August to April will be considered as completing the program successfully.
 Being a successful QBTS student at the end of the academic year will qualify students for one of four $1000 tuition prize draws.
-The recommended core activities are to attend a boot camp, have a mentor through the Neechiwaken program and register for the QBTS section of ARTS 1110.
-These are the most popular program components!
+The recommended and most popular core activities of the program are to attend a boot camp, have a mentor through the Neechiwaken program and register for the QBTS section of ARTS 1110.
 There are also incentives offered throughout the year for attendance at workshops, advising programming and Indigenous Student Centre events.

-• Enroll in reserved lecture/lab section of ARTS 1110
+• Enrolling in reserved lecture/lab section of ARTS 1110

-• Join the Neechiwaken Indigenous Peer Mentor Program
+• Joining the Neechiwaken Indigenous Peer Mentor Program

-• Attend at least one appointment with our reading specialist
+• Attending at least one appointment with our reading specialist

-• Attend a Virtual Study Hall or a Migizii Agamik Study Night
+• Attending a Virtual Study Hall or a Migizii Agamik Study Night

-• Attend a cultural learning workshop organized for QBTS
+• Attending a cultural learning workshop organized for QBTS

-• Attend a wellness activity organized for QTBS
+• Attending a wellness activity organized for QBTS

 ARTS 1110 (Introduction to University)